mladenjovanovic/STMr/README.md

 **Table of Contents**

-*This is longer readme file, ho here is the TOC for easier jumping to topics*
+*This is longer README file, so here is the TOC for easier jumping to topics*

 -   [Introduction](#introduction)